What’s the usual advice for reactivating past customers?

 - Invite clients of individual staff members to provide input into the performance review process

 Your yoga studio only offers advanced yoga classes, you only offer basic yoga classes, you only offer one kind of yoga.
+You only offer evening classes.
 Your wellness center has only treadmills and ellipticals.
 You have only selectorized equipment.
 You have only barbells.
 Your group fitness class lineup never changes.

 Examples of how to respond: